 - Acts of violence: Whether the skull is penetrated or the injury is caused by trauma to the brain, acts of violence can serve to be a serious cause of this type of injury.

 Brain injuries require long-term medical care and should be taken seriously, regardless of how mild they may seem initially.

 Spine injuries can vary in terms of how severe they are with some victims suffering from bulging discs or even whiplash caused by a rear-end collision.
 However, the most severe types of these injuries can leave the victim paralyzed.

 Regardless of the situation, spine injuries can lead to long-term disability, including immobilization of limbs and trouble walking.
 Because of the lifelong impact of a spine injury, it’s important for those affected to take legal action to pursue compensation.

-Brain injuries can lead to physical and mental pain and suffering.
+Burn injuries can lead to physical and mental pain and suffering.
 This can also result in the need of a skin graft and other surgical procedures to help relieve the pain.
-The most significant burn injuries can result in nerve damage, meaning the victim may not feel the pain of the injury itself, but they mental anguish that comes with this type of injury can be seriously damaging.
+The most significant burn injuries can result in nerve damage, meaning the victim may not feel the pain of the injury itself, but the mental anguish that comes with this type of injury can be seriously damaging.

 Burn injuries can be mild or severe, but regardless of how they are labeled, if they are caused by negligence, the responsible party should be held accountable for his or her actions.

-In many crashes and other negligent-related acts, internal organ damage can occur causing the kidneys, liver, lungs, or other part of the body to suffer significant harm.
+In many crashes and other negligent-related acts, internal organ damage can occur causing the kidneys, liver, lungs, or another part of the body to suffer significant harm.
 In turn, the organ may shut down requiring immediate medical attention.